Rakeela/dragora-notes/They-Are-Smol.md

 Weird, what happened to "Smolive Garden"?  ...it's still there if I find the link directly to it, but the arc listing vanished.

 ---
+Eh, Smolive Garden is just abusive.
+I'm glad there isn't a huge amount of drinking at my college.
+Besides, the series shed its postscarcity concept and initial abuse against anarchocapitalists in favor of a free market economy where everyone has money troubles (in part because they breed too much).
+They even have frequent crime going on because of breeding-induced scarcities in their post-scarcity economy.

+Maybe I should have done with this awful series and write my own antinatalist fictions.

+---
 Back to [[Bibliography]]